ilo-mal/MedData/README.md

 # MedData
-MedData Vizualization using Pandas and Seaborn
+MedData Vizualization using Pandas and Seaborn.